-Exercise increased caution in Trinidad and Tobago due to crime and terrorism.
+Exercise increased caution in Trinidad and Tobago due to crime, terrorism, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Violent crime, such as murder, robbery, assault, sexual assault, home invasion, and kidnapping, is common.

 Gang activity, such as narcotics trafficking, is common.
 A significant portion of violent crime is gang-related.